 Nowadays, every statistic regarding property listings can be found online, so when the ‘days on market‘ question arises, time is not on the home seller’s side.

 Having just heard that this property has been on the market for +100 days, home buyers will start wondering why this property hasn’t sold yet.

 Or worse, they start asking what might be wrong with the property!

-At least for the home seller’s hope of ever receive a price anywhere close to his asking price!
+At least for the home seller’s hope of ever receiving a price anywhere close to his asking price.

 The market has spoken, and as the home seller of an overpriced home, you might not like what it’s telling you!

 Sign #7 – The home has only one common feedback word